-to charge fees for the same categories of market data use as its affiliated exchanges (namely, NYSE Arca, NYSE American and NYSE National) currently charge.
+To reflect the value of NYSE Arca's market data, the Exchange proposes to establish the fees listed below for the NYSE Arca Agg Lite data feed.
+The Exchange proposes to charge fees for the same categories of market data use as its affiliated exchanges (namely, NYSE, NYSE American and NYSE National) currently charge.
 The Exchange believes that adopting the same fee structure as its affiliated exchanges would reduce administrative burdens on market data subscribers that also currently subscribe to market data feeds from the Exchange's affiliates.

 1. Access Fee.
-For the receipt of access to the NYSE Agg Lite data feed, the Exchange proposes to charge \$3,000 per month.
-This proposed Access Fee would be charged to any data recipient that receives the NYSE Agg Lite data feed.
-Data recipients that only use display devices to view NYSE Agg Lite market data and do not separately receive a data feed would not be charged an Access Fee.
+For the receipt of access to the NYSE Arca Agg Lite data feed, the Exchange proposes to charge \$1,500 per month.
+This proposed Access Fee would be charged to any data recipient that receives the NYSE Arca Agg Lite data feed.
+Data recipients that only use display devices to view NYSE Arca Agg Lite market data and do not separately receive a data feed would not be charged an Access Fee.
 The proposed Access Fee would be charged only once per firm.

 2. User Fees.
-The Exchange proposes to charge a Professional User Fee (Per User) of \$35 per month and a Non-Professional User Fee (Per User) of \$6 per month.
-These user fees would apply to each display device that has access to the NYSE Agg Lite data feed.
+The Exchange proposes to charge a Professional User Fee (Per User) of \$30 per month and a Non-Professional User Fee (Per User) of \$4 per month.
+These user fees would apply to each display device that has access to the NYSE Arca Agg Lite data feed.

 3. Redistribution Fee.
-For redistribution of the NYSE Agg Lite data feed, the Exchange proposes to establish a fee of \$250 per month.
-The proposed Redistribution Fee would be charged to any Redistributor of the NYSE Agg Lite data feed, which is defined to mean a vendor or any person that provides a real-time NYSE market data product externally to a data recipient that is not its affiliate or wholly-owned subsidiary, or to any system that an external data recipient uses, irrespective of the means of transmission or access.
+For redistribution of the NYSE Arca Agg Lite data feed, the Exchange proposes to establish a fee of \$250 per month.
+The proposed Redistribution Fee would be charged to any Redistributor of the NYSE Arca Agg Lite data feed, which is defined to mean a vendor or any person that provides a real-time NYSE Arca market data product externally to a data recipient that is not its affiliate or wholly-owned subsidiary, or to any system that an external data recipient uses, irrespective of the means of transmission or access.
 The proposed Redistribution Fee would be charged only once per Redistributor account.
-As an incentive to potential Redistributors to subscribe to the NYSE Agg Lite data feed, the Exchange proposes to waive the Access Fee and Redistribution Fee for a Redistributor if the Redistributor provides NYSE Agg Lite externally to at least one data feed recipient and reports such data feed recipient or recipients to the Exchange.
-For example, a Redistributor that subscribes to the NYSE Agg Lite data feed will have the Access Fee and Redistribution Fee waived if such Redistributor provides NYSE Agg Lite externally to at least one data feed recipient and reports such data feed recipient to the Exchange.
+As an incentive to potential Redistributors to subscribe to the NYSE Arca Agg Lite data feed, the Exchange proposes to waive the Access Fee and Redistribution Fee for a Redistributor if the Redistributor provides NYSE Arca Agg Lite externally to at least one data feed recipient and reports such data feed recipient or recipients to the Exchange.
+For example, a Redistributor that subscribes to the NYSE Arca Agg Lite data feed will have the Access Fee and Redistribution Fee waived if such Redistributor provides NYSE Arca Agg Lite externally to at least one data feed recipient and reports such data feed recipient to the Exchange.

-By targeting this proposed fee waiver to Redistributors that provide external distribution of NYSE Agg Lite, the Exchange believes that this would provide an incentive for Redistributors to make the NYSE Agg Lite market data product available to its customers.
-Specifically, if a data recipient is interested in subscribing to NYSE Agg Lite and relies on a Redistributor to obtain market data products from the Exchange, that data recipient would need its Redistributor to subscribe to and redistribute NYSE Agg Lite.
-The Exchange believes that this proposed fee waiver for Redistributors of NYSE Agg Lite would provide an incentive for Redistributors to make NYSE Agg Lite available to their customers, which will increase the availability of the Exchange's market data products to a larger potential population of data recipients.
+By targeting this proposed fee waiver to Redistributors that provide external distribution of NYSE Arca Agg Lite, the Exchange believes that this would provide an incentive for Redistributors to make the NYSE Arca Agg Lite market data product available to its customers.
+Specifically, if a data recipient is interested in subscribing to NYSE Arca Agg Lite and relies on a Redistributor to obtain market data products from the Exchange, that data recipient would need its Redistributor to subscribe to and redistribute NYSE Arca Agg Lite.
+The Exchange believes that this proposed fee waiver for Redistributors of NYSE Arca Agg Lite would provide an incentive for Redistributors to make NYSE Arca Agg Lite available to their customers, which will increase the availability of the Exchange's market data products to a larger potential population of data recipients.